ottop/osysinfo/README.md

 Min. frequency: bMhz
 Current frequency: cMhz
 ```
-where x and y are as before and a, b and c are the different ffrequency values.
+where x and y are as before and a, b and c are the different frequency values.

 # Dependencies
 There are some dependencies for installing osysinfo.
 These are the following python modules: